scala-js/scala-js-website/doc/tutorial/getting-started/laminar.md

 With its time-varying values, it offers a balance between the changing world of UIs and the reasoning about immutable data that we favor in Scala.
 We mentioned how to define "components" in Laminar as mere methods manipulating `Signal`s and `Observer`s.

-Finally, we saw how to integrate JavaScript libraries in a Scala.js application, using ScalablyTyped.
+In our [next tutorial about ScalablyTyped](./scalablytyped.html), we will learn how to integrate third-party JavaScript libraries.